A Wolf in Sheep's Clothing: Generalized Nested Jailbreak Prompts can Fool Large Language Models Easily: Methodology

 \subsection{Prompt Rewrite}

-Given that existing safety-alignment techniques allow LLMs to easily reject initial harmful prompts, we believe that the key to successful jailbreaking lies in disguising the intent of these initial harmful prompts.
-Meanwhile, inspired by linguistic theories\cite{chomsky2002syntactic}, we propose that rewriting at the word or sentence level without changing their semantics can make the prompts harder for LLMs to recognize.
-Specifically, we design the following six rewriting functions:
+Given that existing safety-alignment techniques allow LLMs to easily reject responding to initial harmful prompts, we believe that the key to successful jailbreaking lies in disguising the intent of prompts.
+Inspired by linguistic theories, especially Chomsky’s theory of transformational-generative grammar \cite{chomsky2002syntactic} that underscores language's complexity, we use these insights about LLMs' challenges with language nuances to inform our prompt rewriting strategy.
+We specifically design six rewriting functions:

 \textbf{Paraphrase with Fewer Words} Condense the prompt to no more than six words.
-To increase diversity, we require the LLM responsible for rewriting to generate five candidates and randomly select one as the paraphrased result.
+To increase diversity, the LLM responsible for rewriting is required to generate five candidates, from which one is randomly selected as the paraphrased result.

 \textbf{Alter Sentence Structure} Rewrite the prompt by changing the order of words without changing the semantics.
-For example, "how to theft" -> "how theft to".
+For example, "how to steal" $\rightarrow$ "how steal to".

 \textbf{Misspell Sensitive Words} We assume that misspelling sensitive words in prompts is beneficial for bypassing the safety-alignment of LLMs.
-We ask the LLM to review potential sensitive words in the prompts, such as "steal", "hack", and return the prompts including misspelling words, such as "theift", "hake".
+We ask the LLM to review potential sensitive words in the prompts, such as "theft", "hack", "fake news", and return the prompts with misspelling words, such as "theift", "hake", "feik nuz".

-\textbf{Insert Meaningless Characters} Rewrite the prompt by adding completely meaningless foreign words without changing the semantics.
+\textbf{Insert Meaningless Characters} Rewrite the prompt by adding completely meaningless characters or foreign words without changing the semantics.
 For example, "How to steal à feu".

-\begin{CJK*}{UTF8}{gbsn} \textbf{Perform Partial Translation} Translate one or two words in the prompt into a foreign language, and return a mixed-language prompt.
-For instance, 'How to 窃取', where '窃取' is the Chinese translation of 'theft'. \end{CJK*}
+\begin{CJK*}{UTF8}{gbsn} \textbf{Perform Partial Translation} Translate the sensitive words in the prompt into another foreign language.
+For instance, 'How to 窃取', where '窃取' is the Chinese translation of 'theft'.
+This is based on the assumption that understanding multiple languages is more difficult than a single one. \end{CJK*}

-\textbf{Change Expression Style} Rewrite the prompt using slang/dialect, using non-standard words or dialects, without changing the semantics.
+\textbf{Change Expression Style} Rewrite the prompt using slang or dialect, or using non-standard words, without changing the semantics.
 For example, "How to nick something".